 The first time I came across this verse was a time where I was in somewhat of a mental distress.
 You see, life in the past 10 months has been a period of growth for me that started by a shattering of my old self to rebuild a new self.
 It was my shattering, but God is the one who has taken over the restoration.
 To be perfectly honest, there have been times that have felt amazing, and times that I have felt the shroud of sin try to take me down.
 There have been times where the path seemed clear, and other times where I had to check my feet to see if the path was still under them.
 There have been times where I have felt so close to God that I felt his arms around me, and other times where I felt like He was holding onto me by a fingertip.

 In all of this time (over these past 10 months of restoration) I have known a promise that God had given me that my life would be restored more than I could ever imagine.
 I didn’t just hear it once.
 I watched as over and over as God made sure that I knew this promise is true.
 When I would doubt it, He would send a message loud and clear that He promised it and it will happen.
 I in no way shape or form can say that I have walked this path of restoration in full faith that Gods promise will come true.
 I have had so many times where it didn’t seem possible.
-I have had so many times where either things turned bad, or even worse, seemed to be going nowhere at all.
+I have had so many times where either things were turning bad, or even worse, seemed to be going nowhere at all.
 In the waiting and in the struggle God would continually encourage me that HIS promise is a guarantee.
 He did not look down on me in my doubting and say, “Fine!
 Don’t believe me, never mind then.”
 He would look down on me with love and understanding, probably crying the tears along with me, and with His hand on my back He would encourage me to keep walking.

 One night only about a month and a half ago, God decided to take another approach to convincing me.
 I was in a moment of doubt again, and I simply prayed that God would make the path known, so that I could see where I am walking.
 I walked over to my Bible and did something that I absolutely hate.
 I played “Bible magic 8 ball.”
 Essentially what that is, is just opening up the Bible and reading whatever page it lands on.
 Something happened though.
 Isaiah 35 landed in my lap.
 “Hope for restoration.”
 To say I bawled a little is an understatement.
 Tears of joy absolutely filled me, but as I am a person who likes to consider myself reasonable (sometimes) I stepped back and figured, “Nah, that just sounded really good because I wanted to hear it.”
 I passed it off until 3 days later I was in another moment of doubt (like I said, I don’t remotely claim to be perfect at this) and my pastor noticed and asked me what was going on.
 I told her and she told me she felt like I was meant to read…you guessed it….Isaiah 35.
 BOOM!
 My mind was instantly blown.
 God, through my pastor, decided to tell me clearly, “No, that was meant for you to read.”
 Then last week, just to make sure I was still paying attention.
 I went to close my Bible.
 As I was going to close it my fingers slipped off the pages and it fell back open…to Isaiah 35.
 This time I was able to smile, and just say, “Yes, God, thank you for your promise to me.”